Oops! Something went wrong while submitting the form

 Open container laws are typically laws against public drinking.
 These laws exist because law enforcement views the presence of open containers to mean alcohol is currently being consumed.
 This can potentially add a significant hurdle for anyone facing allegations for an alcohol offense; though it may be easy for the prosecution to prove that an open container was present, it is not always true that the open container was being consumed.
 As such, prosecutors try to bootstrap the charges to cure the obvious gap in logic.
 Regardless, loopholes in certain laws allow for the public consumption of alcohol—such as during sporting events or on the campuses of various colleges.

-Under Oklahoma law, it is a felony to provide alcoholic beverages to the mentally deficient the intoxicated, and persons under 21 years of age.
+Under Oklahoma law, it is a felony offense to provide alcoholic beverages to the mentally deficient, the intoxicated, and persons under 21 years of age.
 Alcoholic beverages also may not be sold where unclothed persons or persons with exposed private parts are present on the same premises.
 Conviction of this crime is a misdemeanor punishable by a fine of up to $500 for each offense.